 - 1. The successful completion of 124 hours, the required minimum number of credit hours for a bachelor's degree. - 2.
 At the time of graduation the average cumulative grade must be at least a "C" (2.0). - 3.
-The successful completion of a major (study-in-depth). - 4.
+The successful completion of a major (study-in-depth) for Bachelor of Business Administration and Bachelor of Science degrees; or the successful completion of a Track for the Bachelor of General Studies degree. - 4.
 Completion of all general education requirements. - 5.
-At least 36 hours of the total number of hours required for graduation must be in upper-division undergraduate courses numbered 300 or higher. - 6.
-The last 30 semester hours must be taken in residence. - 7.
+At least 36 hours of the total number of hours required for graduation must be in upperdivision undergraduate courses numbered 300 or higher. - 6.
+The last 30 semester hours must be taken in residence at Drury. - 7.
 Commencement ceremonies occur in December and May each year.
 Latin Honors will not be printed in the program, as coursework is not yet final at the time of the ceremony, but will be read at commencement; and students will wear cords, based on hour completion and GPA once A Block grades are finalized for the semester.
 Students must have a clear financial status for the semester in order to participate in the commencement ceremony. - Students eligible to participate in the December ceremony must have applied for graduation, completed a graduation audit, and be on track for degree conferral in December. - Students eligible to participate in the May ceremony must have applied for graduation, completed a graduation audit, and be on track for degree conferral in May or August.
 Financial holds applied as a result of charges incurred for summer semester registrations only will not prevent a student from participating in the May ceremony.